-- Century ride (102 miles; 6,531' of climbing).
-Travel through the wine regions of the Alexander Valley, Dry Creek, and the Russian River Valley.
-End this ride in the refreshing shade of our ancient redwood forests.
+- Century ride (100.9 miles; 5,168 feet of climbing).
+Travel through the wine regions of the Alexander Valley, Dry Creek Valley, and the Russian River Valley.
+End this ride in the refreshing shade of ancient redwood forests.

-- Metric Century (100km/66.8 miles; 3,178' of climbing).
-This route is great for a first long distance ride.
-It too goes through the wine country of the Alexander Valley and Dry Creek.
-But there is only one big climb, Chalk Hill.
+- Metric Century (100km/66.8 miles; 2,406 feet of climbing).
+Great for a first long distance ride, this route also goes through the wine country of the Alexander and Dry Creek valleys.
+However, there is only one big climb, Chalk Hill.

-- Family Route (27.6 miles; 1,048' of climbing).
-There are no major hills, but the slope is fairly continuous.
-There is an alternate route for those who are more used to riding on flat terrain.
+- Family Fun Route (27.6 miles; 896 feet of climbing).
+There are no major hills on this route, but the Vine Hill slope is fairly continuous; there is an alternate route for a more gradual climb.

 The rides start and end at O'Reilly Media in Sebastopol, with a post-ride meal, music and bike expo.
 You can register online.
-Event packets must be picked up on July 5.
+The 2019 race will be held Saturday, June 22; event packets must be picked up on Friday afternoon, June 21, at O'Reilly Media.
 For more information, email [email protected].

 First responders often must witness grueling events that, despite their training, can pierce the human heart.
 The Law Enforcement Chaplaincy is a group of over 70 volunteer chaplains who assist our first responders 24/7 by providing emotional and spiritual support in times of crisis.
 Their services are non-political and are available for victims, their families, and the first responders.